Simple Sourdough

 Instructions

-Rest the lid on top of the jar (don't screw it on), leave it on the counter or a shelf or whatever, then let it brew for a day.
+Get a clean jar.
+(Here's the set I use).
+Put in the flour and water.
+Mix it to a gloopy paste.
+Rest the lid on top of the jar (don't screw it on).
+Congratulations, you just started your starter.
+Leave it on the counter or a shelf or whatever, and let it brew for a day.

 By the 5th day it's probably bubbly and stinks of puke or alcohol or both, and there's tons of it.